rancher/api-spec/README.md

 And SHOULD have (when appropriate):
   - <code>createTypes:</code> A map of the names of types that can be created in this collection &rarr; the URL for their schema.
     - This SHOULD be present only if a type other than <code>resourceType</code> can be created.
-    - Each entry SHOULD BE an "extension" the primary <code>resourceType</code>.
+    - Each entry SHOULD be an "extension" the primary <code>resourceType</code>.
 It should have all the same fields and filters, plus additional info.
     - If the primary <code>resourceType</code> can be created, it SHOULD also be present in the map.
   - <code>createDefaults:</code> A map of field names &rarr; their values.
     - This can be used to specify a context-specific default value for fields when the client is creating a new resource.